jonZlotnik/attentive/README.md

 # Attentive

 The cute smart assistant that lives on your desk.
 Like a rubber ducky, but way better.

 ## Project Pitch

 N.B.
 This pitch targets software developers, but the product will be generalized to address the needs of common folk soon.

-### Problem:
+### Problem

 Software developers tend to overwork themselves and hate planning, estimating, remembering, and making non-code-related choices while they're trying write code.
-Current solutions for project management in software development are geared toward team productivity and lack personal management features that devs so dearly need.
+Current solutions for project management in software development are geared toward team productivity and lack intimate personal management features that devs so dearly need.
 Unfortunately there is a lapse in time management and organization solutions for the individual engineer; and personal tools that do exist, generally, don't integrate nicely with the engineer's work domain.

 The workplace can become a stressful environment when you're required to be an expert in your field and be your own secretary too.

-### Hypothesis:
+### Hypothesis

 The concept of rubber ducky debugging has long been regarded as the golden standard for eliminating undetectable stupidity from code.
+First mentioned in *The Pragmatic Programmer*, in 1964, the rubber ducky has since proven itself in the workplace as an intimate programming companion.

+Unfortunately, the rubber ducky hasn't been iterated upon for 56 years.